ohlerlab/Riboseq_Pipeline/README.md

 git clone https://github.com/zslastman/Ribostan.git Applications/Ribostan
 ```

-You should now have in your project folder `/userApplications` (example name) a folder `/RiboSeq` and a folder `/Applications` with the other packages in it.

 ## Usage

 ### Initial configuration

-1. Edit [sample_config.tsv](/README.md#sampleconfigtsv) in the folder `/RiboSeq/src/` to point it to your fastq files (zipped or unzipped) with the appropriate parameters.
+1. Edit [sample_config.tsv](/README.md#sample_config.tsv) in the folder `/RiboSeq/src/` to point it to your fastq files (zipped or unzipped) with the appropriate parameters.

-2. Edit [config.yaml.](/README.md#configyaml) This is where you put in for example, the path to annotation, genome sequence, etc.
+2. Edit [config.yaml.](/README.md#config.yaml) This is where you put in for example, the path to annotation, genome sequence, etc.

 3. Dry run of the pipeline
     Make and enter a pipeline directory: